 What was even more amazing than my severe stomach pain subsiding was the fact that I began losing stubborn weight gain.
 Remember, I had just returned home from my first year of college and like most students I gained my freshmen 15.
 My parent’s fridge held healthier choices than the school cafeteria so I naturally lost the first 5 pounds within weeks of being home.
 But that’s where my weight loss ended.
 I began working out again.
 Surely, exercise would help me lose the last 10 pounds?
 Months passed but the scale didn’t move.

 However once I eliminated dairy out of my diet, my body responded positively.
 My last 10 pounds came off.
 You see my gut had become so inflamed that my liver and metabolism had become “burden” in a sense and couldn’t do their job of metabolizing food, absorbing nutrients and flushing out what my body wasn’t using.
-From then on, I was convinced that avoiding dairy for me was a WIN/WIN.
+I was convinced that avoiding dairy for me was a WIN/WIN.
 Did I continue to eat dairy after that…yes but I was much more conscious to avoid it.

 When I married Todd and we found that he had severe allergy to dairy it was a no brainer to eliminate it from our diet.
 Cheese by far was the hardest thing for me say good-bye too.
 I should clarify that an allergy to milk and being lactose intolerant are two different things.